A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Security Analysis of Our Proposed Protocol

 It is important to note that the above theorem characterizes the key rate as the minimum of the specified entropy difference.
 The proof of Theorem \ref{theoremprotocol} is primarily non-constructive, meaning that it establishes the result in principle through existence arguments, rather than by explicitly constructing the solution.

-Due to the cumbersomeness of the calculations, we do not identify the exact diagonal matrix in \(\Gamma\) that satisfies the required constraints.
-To circumvent this difficulty, we adopt an approximate but analytically tractable form by choosing the diagonal matrix as
+We identify the exact diagonal matrix in \(\Gamma\) that satisfies the required constraints, by adopting an approximation.
+This approximation matrix construction arises from the assumption that all of the Bell-states except the first one (which is used in in our measurements) is equally probable.
+This approximate form is computationally tractable where we choose the diagonal matrix as

-where $r$ is a tunable parameter.
+where $c$ is a tunable parameter.
+This choice of diagonal matrix comes from Theorem \ref{theoremprotocol}.
 This simplification allows for meaningful analytical progress while preserving the essential structure required for the analysis.
 We find the general qutrit mutual information, which is

 Particularly for our case, the mutual information is: